StAwN74/ckSurf-1.18kd-Release/README.md

   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
   Taking no credits except the fixing part of a good ol' car, see below:
   - Replays related crash fixed
-  - Weapons, Bots and respawn management
+  - Weapons, Bots and respawn management reviewed
-  - Player & admin commands related issues
+  - Player & admin commands related issues fixed
   - Hooks / events handling for all maps
-  - Timer handles and client indexes
+  - Timer handles and client indexes fixed
 #